mikasli/arch-reload/README.md

 ## Functionality
 I wrote this program to make reinstalling Arch less tedious and more declarative.
-Essentially, it automates installing packages and distributing files around the system.
+Essentially, it automates installing packages and distributing files around the system.\
+**Note**: This is not similar to a script like archinstall.
+It is intended to be used after the system is configured and in a usable state.

 ## Requirements
 1. Arch: This program is intended to be used on Arch linux